ZenonEl/TelegramMediaRelayBot/docs/documentation/en/torcontrol.md

 # 🧅 Tor Control Management

+The bot supports Tor integration, which is especially useful if you want to maintain privacy or bypass blocking on certain platforms.
-**Tor Control** is a feature that allows you to automatically change Tor circuits to enhance anonymity and bypass restrictions when downloading media files.
-The bot supports Tor integration, which is especially useful if you want to maintain privacy or bypass blocks on certain platforms.
+**Tor Control** is a feature that allows you to automatically change chains within the Tor network to provide greater anonymity and bypass platform restrictions when downloading media files.

 ---